POSITION IDENTIFICATION

 10. Exercises budgetary responsibility for the training expenses and generates external revenue contributing to the annual budget.

-11. Assists in the coordination of divisional diversity and inclusion plans, goals, and objectives, works toward expected outcomes, and evaluates progress towards their accomplishment.
+11. Assists in the coordination of divisional diversity and inclusion plans, and programs, working toward expected outcomes, and evaluates progress towards their accomplishment.

-12. Promotes a positive image and positive external relations for the University by communicating and interacting with city, state, and other officials in matters related to University diversity and anti-racism efforts and representing the Assistant to the President/Chief Diversity Officer and the University in various community, state, and regional activities designed to promote the value of the inclusion of diversity at Missouri State University in particular, and higher education in general.
+12. Promotes a positive image and positive external relations for the University by communicating and interacting with city, state, and other officials in matters related to University diversity and anti-racism efforts and representing the Assistant to the President for Inclusive Engagement and the University in various community, state, and regional activities designed to promote the value of the inclusion of diversity at Missouri State University in particular, and higher education in general.

-13. Encourages high morale and the delivery of quality, customer-focused information and services by employing a leadership style that motivates employees to accomplish established goals and objectives in a collegial, self-motivating manner.
+13. Encourages high morale and the delivery of quality, customer-focused information and services by employing a leadership style that motivates employees to participate in inclusive programs in a collegial, self-motivating manner.

-14. Ensures that miscellaneous assignments are completed in the best interest of the University by accepting and accomplishing tasks that are delegated by the Assistant to the President/Chief Diversity Officer.
+14. Ensures that miscellaneous assignments are completed in the best interest of the University by accepting and accomplishing tasks that are delegated by the Assistant to the President for Inclusive Engagement

 15. Facilitates a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.